V-Sekai/manuals/decisions/20230522-godot-engine-ipad.md

-# Issue: Build a MacOS editor for the iPad
+# Build a MacOS editor for the iPad

 ## Metadata